flukejones/DIYDoom/tutorial/README.md

 }
 ```

 Okay!
 Now let's render the player.
 Initially, I wanted to draw the player as a filled circle but there was no function to do so in SDL!
-So I tried the second best thing to draw a cluster of dots of size  3 x 3 to show the player.
+So, I tried the second-best thing to draw a cluster of dots of size  3 x 3 to show the player.
 You could have done a 2 for-loops that draw the same, your free to do so it makes things easier.

 ``` cpp
 void Map::RenderAutoMapPlayer(SDL_Renderer *pRenderer, int iXShift, int iYShift)